Skip to main content

 AVIT 402.
 Airport Planning and Administration.
 3 Credits.

 This is the first of a two course curriculum in airport administration.
 This initial course provides an introduction to the complex elements of airport planning and its importance in achieving a successful airport operation.
 Course content includes a study of the duties and responsibilities of the airport manager with a special emphasis on the Federal Air Regulations governing the operation and administration of commercial service airports within the United States.
-Prerequisites: Junior or Senior status, open to Aviation majors and minors only, and a minimum GPA of 2.6.
+Prerequisite: Junior or Senior status, open to Aviation majors and minors only, and a minimum GPA of 2.6.
 F,S.

 AVIT 403.
 Aerospace Law.
 3 Credits.

 This course is designed to introduce the student to the United States legal system and the development of air law.
 The course will cover a broad range of topics related to aviation operations including constitutional law, administrative law, Federal Aviation Administration enforcement actions, aircraft ownership issues, products liability law, criminal law, contract law, and international law.
 Course activities include case reading, argument, and legal research.
-Prerequisites: Junior or Senior status, open to Aviation majors and minors only, and a minimum GPA of 2.6.
+Prerequisite: Junior or Senior status, open to Aviation majors and minors only, and a minimum GPA of 2.6.
 F,S,SS.

 AVIT 405.
 Airline Operations and Management.
 3 Credits.

 This course examines the four major areas of air carrier operations, including ground, technical, flight and system operations, as well as airline economics, utilizing a management simulation tool.
 There is an intensive examination of regional, point-to-point and network carrier operations.
 Student management teams make weekly decisions in seven categories: Overall Strategy; Marketing; Operations Management; Human Resource Development; Finance; Asset Management; and Behavioral Elements.
 A portion of each class time is devoted to simulation activities, and the reading assignments focus on management decisions pertinent to the topic assigned, relying in part on current industry events, with an emphasis on ethical decision making.
-Prerequisites: Junior or Senior status, open to Aviation majors and minors only, and a minimum GPA of 2.6.
+Prerequisite: Junior or Senior status, open to Aviation majors and minors only, and a minimum GPA of 2.6.
 F,S,SS.

 ATSC 100.
 Atmospheric Sciences Orientation.
 1 Credit.